 - Pedro and Summer: Predictably, Popular Girl Summer turns down Socially Awkward Pedro’s invitation to the dance.
 We can presume that she was already set to go with her preppy boyfriend Don, but she doesn’t have the courtesy to make excuses.
 She flat-out rejects the transfer student via Napoleon, who breaks the news in a less-than-gentle manner, only to discover that—plot twist!—Pedro doesn’t care because he also asked Shy Girl Deb.
 Props to the socially awkward playa!

 - Kip and Lafawnduh: Socially Awkward Kip connects online with his soulmate, who is so far out of his league that they really should be playing different games.
-I will admit, Lafawnduh is probably my favorite character in this film: she’s kind-hearted, composed, confident, and she gets what she wants.
+I will admit, Lafawnduh is probably my favorite character in this film.
+She’s kind-hearted, composed, confident, and she gets what she wants.
 Plus, she supplies the crucial quest item for Napoleon’s final battle.
-Kip is basically the luckiest nerd on the planet.
+Kip is basically the luckiest nerd on the planet, with a mismatch that actually works out.

-The Mismatch, as we see, can have multiple outcomes.
+As we see, the Mismatch can have multiple outcomes.
 It invites entertainment, angst, drama, and soul-searching.
 When poorly executed, though, it can leave its audience cold.

 Verdict: Use with caution.